 - a.
 Understand the main characteristics and needs associated with key child development phases - b.
 Understand the various aspects of child development - c.
 Understand the factors that can positively or negatively impact child development - d.
 Understand the factors that underpin mental health and psychosocial well-being according to a holistic and systemic approach - e.
 Understand the various factors of discrimination and measures to help prevent it - f.
 Understand the profiles of children in vulnerable situations and their main characteristics (victims, witnesses, in conflict with the law, living in situations that put their development at risk) - g.
 Be aware of the various types of abuse and violence committed against children (including genderbased violence) - h.
 Know what factors to consider when determining the best interests of the child - i.
 Be familiar with individual conflict-resolution and mediation methods - j.
 Be familiar with extra-judiciary measures and alternatives to detention - k.
-Be familiar with group facilitation and family discussion techniques - I. Know the steps of the rehabilitation process and their parameters - m.Be familiar with information gathering techniques - n.
-Be familiar with social survey parameters and intervention plan components sectors e.
-Be familiar with standard operating procedures and tools outlining the terms and procedures for assisting and referring children overlap be applied f.
-Be familiar with the holistic approach used to assist children, including the specific considerations it entails and the added value it provides a.
-Be familiar with the various sectors in the juvenile protection system and the services they offer, including social services, the community network and decentralised services b.
-Be familiar with and understand the roles and limitations of these sectors, as well as intersectoral commonalities and c.
-Be familiar with extrajudiciary measures and when they should d.
-Know the key people working in the various
+Be familiar with group facilitation and family discussion techniques - I. Know the steps of the rehabilitation process and their parameters - m.
+Be familiar with information gathering techniques - n.
+Be familiar with social survey parameters and intervention plan components a.
+Be familiar with the various sectors in the juvenile protection system and the services they offer, including social services, the community network and decentralised services